Summit 2026 Details Coming Summer 2026

 Table discussions: what makes a company appealing to a diversity of students?

-Panel (or lightning talks?): Co-op/internship professionals sharing non-inclusive student issues (and success stories)
+Co-op/internship professionals sharing non-inclusive student issues (and success stories)

 Table discussions: inclusive practices in industry